-However, if I were really interested in going green and really wanted to be super environment conscious with what I eat, ideally, I should be consuming locally grown produce that is also organic.
+However, if I was really interested in going green and wanted to be super environment conscious with what I eat, ideally, I should be consuming locally grown produce that is also organic or grown without pesticides/herbicides.

 So, what about bananas in my smoothies?